Fortepiano: Stein

 One of the most distinguished fortepiano builders in the era following Silbermann was one of his pupils, Johann Andreas Stein, who worked in Augsburg, Germany.
 Stein's fortepianos had (what we, or Cristofori, would call) "backwards" hammers, with the striking end closer to the player than the hinged end.
 This action came to be called the "Viennese" action, and was widely used in Vienna, even on pianos up to the mid 19th century.
 The Viennese action was simpler than the Cristofori action, and very sensitive to the player's touch.
 According to Edwin M. Ripin (see references below), the force needed to depress a key on a Viennese fortepiano was only about a fourth of what it is on a modern piano, and the descent of the key only about half as much.
 Thus playing the Viennese fortepiano involved nothing like the athleticism exercised by modern piano virtuosos, but did require exquisite sensitivity of touch.

-Stein put the wood used in his instruments through a very severe weathering process, and this included the generation of cracks in the wood, into which he would then insert wedges.
-This gave his instruments a considerable longevity, on which Mozart commented, and there are several instruments surviving today.
+Stein put the wood used in his instruments through a very severe weathering process, generating cracks in the wood, into which he would insert wedges.
+That gave his instruments a considerable longevity, on which Mozart commented, and several instruments survive today.

 Other builders

-Stein's fortepiano business was carried on in Vienna with distinction by his daughter Nannette Streicher along with her husband Johann Andreas Streicher.
+Stein's fortepiano business was carried on in Vienna with distinction by his daughter Nannette Streicher, along with her husband Johann Andreas Streicher.
 The two were friends of Beethoven, and one of the composer's pianos was a Streicher.
-Later on in the early 19th century, more robust instruments with greater range were built in Vienna, by (for example) the Streicher firm, which continued through two more generations of Streichers.
-Composer Johannes Brahms had also preferred pianos by Streicher.
+Later on, in the early 19th century, more robust instruments, with greater range, were built in Vienna, by (for example) the Streicher firm, which continued through two more generations of Streichers.
+Composer Johannes Brahms also preferred pianos by Streicher.

-Another important Viennese builder was Anton Walter, a friend of Mozart who built instruments with a somewhat more powerful sound than Stein's.
-Although Mozart admired the Stein fortepianos very much, as the 1777 letter mentioned above makes clear, his own piano was a Walter.
-Haydn also owned Walter piano, and even Beethoven expressed a wish to buy one.
-The fortepianos of Stein and Walter are widely used today as models for the construction of new fortepianos, discussed below.
-Still another important builder in this period was Conrad Graf (1782–1851), who made Beethoven's last piano.
+Another important Viennese builder was Anton Walter, a friend of Mozart, who built instruments with a somewhat more powerful sound than Stein's.
+Although Mozart very much admired the Stein fortepianos, as the 1777 letter mentioned above makes clear, his own piano was a Walter.
+Haydn also owned a Walter piano, and even Beethoven expressed a wish to buy one.
+The fortepianos of Stein and Walter are widely used today as models for the construction of new instruments, discussed below.
+Still another important builder in that period was Conrad Graf (1782–1851), who made Beethoven's last piano.
 Graf was one of the first Viennese makers to build pianos in quantity, as a large business enterprise.
 His instruments were played by Chopin, Mendelssohn and Schumann.

 Prominent piano makers among the French during the era of the fortepiano included Erard, Pleyel (Chopin’s favorite maker) and Boisselot (Liszt’s favorite).